Rupert Grint

 Rupert Alexander Lloyd Grint (/ɡɹɪnt/; born 24 August 1988) is an English actor.
-Grint rose to fame for his role as Ron Weasley in the Harry Potter film series, for which he was cast at age eleven, having previously acted only in school plays and his local theatre group.
-Since then, he continued his work on film, television, and theatre.
+He rose to fame for his role as Ron Weasley in the Harry Potter film series, for which he was cast at age eleven, having previously acted only in school plays and his local theatre group.
+Grint portrayed Weasley in all eight films in the series, beginning with Harry Potter and the Philosopher's Stone (2001) and concluding with Harry Potter and the Deathly Hallows – Part 2 (2011).
+Since then, he has continued to work in film, television, and theatre.

-Beginning in 2002, he began to work outside of the Harry Potter franchise, with a co-leading role in Thunderpants.
+Beginning in 2002, Grint began to work outside of the Harry Potter franchise, with a co-leading role in Thunderpants.
 He starred in the dramedy Driving Lessons (2006) and the drama Cherrybomb (2009) and co-starred in the comedy Wild Target (2010).
-After the Harry Potter series concluded, he appeared in the films Into the White (2012), Charlie Countryman (2013), CBGB (2013), and Moonwalkers (2015).
-He made his stage debut in 2013 in Mojo at the Harold Pinter Theatre.
+After the Harry Potter series concluded, he appeared in the films Into the White (2012), Charlie Countryman (2013), CBGB (2013), Moonwalkers (2015), and Knock at the Cabin (2023).
+Grint made his stage debut in 2013 in Mojo at the Harold Pinter Theatre.
 He executive-produced and starred in the television series Snatch, based on the film of the same name.
 He has also starred in the black comedy series Sick Note, the mystery thriller miniseries The ABC Murders, and the psychological horror series Servant.

 Early life

 Grint was born on 24 August 1988 in Harlow, Essex, to Nigel Grint, a dealer in racing memorabilia, and Joanne Grint (née Parsons).
 He is the eldest of five siblings.
 He has said that his earliest goal in life was to become an ice cream man.
 He grew up in Watton-at-Stone, Hertfordshire, and was educated at Richard Hale School, in Hertford.
+Grint was raised a Catholic and said he "feared God" as a child.

 While in school, he took an avid interest in theatre.
 He began performing in school productions and joined the Top Hat Stage and Screen School, a local theatre group that cast him as a fish in Noah's Ark and a donkey in a nativity play.
 He continued participating in school plays as he moved into secondary school.
 Nonetheless, he had never acted professionally prior to the Harry Potter series.
 He left school at sixteen to focus on his acting career, saying he "didn't really like school that much".